10 Bilingual Learning Activities with Painter’s Tape for Home or School

 Shape creations

-We’ve also made shapes with with painter’s tape.
+We’ve also made shapes with painter’s tape.
 This is a great way to integrate simple math by feeling and talking about:

 - Number of sides on each shape